Shippable/execTemplates/README.md

 ## Development

 The script templates are present in a separate folder for each supported OS.
+This ensures a clean separation at the cost of slight redundancy.
+Read [contributing guidelines](https://github.com/Shippable/execTemplates/blob/master/CONTRIBUTING.md) for conventions to add new scripts.

 Any merged change in the project triggers Shippable assembly lines to re-package the templates with [ReqProc](https://github.com/Shippable/reqProc)